thim81/asyncapi-format/readme.md

 # asyncapi-format

-Format an AsyncAPI document by ordering and filtering fields.
+Format an AsyncAPI document by ordering, formatting and filtering fields.

-The asyncapi-format CLI can load an AsyncAPI file, sorts the AsyncAPI fields by ordering them in a hierarchical order, and can output the file with clean indenting, to either JSON or YAML.
+The asyncapi-format CLI can load an AsyncAPI file, sorts the AsyncAPI fields by ordering them in a hierarchical order, format the casing of the fields and can output the file with clean indenting, to either JSON or YAML.

-Next to the ordering, the CLI provides additional options to filter fields & parts of the AsyncAPI document based on flags, tags, operations and operationID's.
+Next to the ordering & formatting, the CLI provides additional options to filter fields & parts of the AsyncAPI document based on flags, tags, operations and operationID's.

 This `asyncapi-format` CLI is based on [openapi-format](https://github.com/thim81/openapi-format) as a separate